As 2020 draws to a close, I reflect on the slow progress and how I coped.

-Ok, so I wasn’t where I thought I was in terms of recovery.
-However, as a consequence, I made some wonderful friends; people I would have never have met if I had allowed the might of mental illness to completely consume me.
-As I always say, You have a choice where to put your energy.
-I take the risk, overcome my fear and do it and I don’t sweat it when I can’t.
+Okay, so I wasn’t where I thought I was in terms of recovery.
+However, as a consequence, I made some wonderful friends – people I would have never have met if I had allowed the might of mental illness to completely consume me.
+As I always say, you have a choice where to put your energy.
+I take the risk, overcome my fear and do it, and I don’t sweat it when I can’t.
 As long as I stay committed to getting better, I will always be able to follow through with plans at some point.

 So, if you have had a slow crawl to the end of this year, don’t despair.
-The good news is, you probably have forged memories and have moved in the right direction, no matter how slight it’s progress.
-May 2020 be your year, where you find more joy and less angst; less dark days and more sunny skies.
-You got this, just keep going down the road to mental wellness.
+The good news is, you probably have forged memories and have moved in the right direction, no matter how slight its progress.
+May 2020 be your year, where you find more joy and less angst, fewer dark days and more sunny skies.
+You got this.
+Just keep going down the road to mental wellness.

 Want to help make my book a reality?
 Donate here: GoFundMe